PoCInnovation/Pool2022/Software/README.md

 ## :information_source: Day 2 - Database

-You will discover the relational databases through the managment of a PostgreSQL database in two ways : by hand with SQL queries and with an Object Relational Database (ORM).
+You will discover the relational databases through the managment of a PostgreSQL database in two ways: by hand with SQL queries and with an Object Relational Database (ORM).

 - [SQL](./day02/1%20-%20SQL/)